Easy Dutch Oven Pulled Chicken – Mexican Style!

 Instructions

-1. Preheat oven to 150 degrees Celsius.
+1. Preheat oven to 150°C/300°F

-2. Sweat off the sliced onions in a cast iron pot on low heat till translucent.
+2. Sweat off the sliced onions in a cast-iron pot on low heat till translucent.

 3. Add garlic and dry spices.
 Cook for 20 seconds till fragrant.

 4. Add the chicken to the pot and give everything a good stir to coat the chicken thighs in spice.
-Make sure you get any browned bits on the bottom of the Dutch oven too.
+Make sure you get any browned bits on the bottom of the Dutch oven, too.
 It’s all flavor, so stir it in!

 5. Add the canned tomatoes, chicken stock, chopped chipotle, and adobo sauce.
 Mix all the ingredients together.
 Pop on the lid and bring to a simmer.
-Pop the Dutch oven into the preheated oven for 60 minutes.
+Pop the Dutch oven into the preheated oven for 45 minutes.

-7. Shred the chicken with two forks.
+6. Remove the pot from the oven.
+Increase the oven temperature to 180°C/350°F. Remove the cooked chicken thighs and pop them onto a dish to shred.
+Shred the chicken with two forks.
 Add both the shredded chicken and black beans to the pot.
-Stir through and return to the oven (lid off still) for 30 minutes to let the beans infuse with flavor and reduce the sauce.
+Stir through and return to the oven (lid off) for 45 minutes to let the beans infuse with flavor and reduce the sauce.

-8. Season with sea salt and freshly ground pepper.
+7. Season with sea salt and freshly ground pepper.

 Notes